 In these modes, the input command voltage controls the motor velocity.
 Velocity modes require the use of a feedback element to provide information to the drive about the motor velocity.
-DZX drives allow velocity control with either Hall Sensors or an encoder as the feedback element.
+DZ drives allow velocity control with either Hall Sensors, an encoder, or a tachometer as the feedback element.
 The motor velocity and other parameters can be monitored in DriveWare through the digital oscilloscope function.
 The feedback element being used for velocity control must be specified in DriveWare, which also offers configuration of velocity limits.
 See "Feedback Supported" on page 10 for more information on feedback devices.